Get in touch

 Children and Family Court Advisory and Support Service (CAFCASS) is an independent organisation which advises the Family Courts about what is in the best interests of the children brought before them.

-CAFCASS has published a new Domestic Abuse Practice Policy which sets out the practice requirements that their Family Court Advisors (FCAs) and Children’s Guardians must follow in advising the Courts about the welfare and best interests of both child and adult victims of domestic abuse.
+On 9th October 2024, CAFCASS published a new Domestic Abuse Practice Policy which sets out the practice requirements that their Family Court Advisors (FCAs) and Children’s Guardians must follow in advising the Courts about the welfare and best interests of both child and adult victims of domestic abuse.

 This policy stems from the Harm Panel’s June 2020 report, which found that the Family Justice System did not effectively protect victims of domestic abuse because it was adversarial, there was too much emphasis on “contact at all costs” and FCAs and children’s guardians were neither sufficiently resourced nor trained.